qwbarch/mirage/README.md

 - [Owen3H](https://github.com/Owen3H) - For their synced configuration [implementation](https://gist.github.com/Owen3H/c73e09314ed71b254256cbb15fd8c51e/5f314116ccd2ba3e5a2a38f01cf889dc674f2cfa), as well as bringing up issues with the approach taken from the modding wiki.
 - [MartinEvans](https://github.com/martindevans) - Author of [dissonance](https://placeholder-software.co.uk/dissonance/docs/index.html), for helping me out with voice activity related issues.
 - [IAmBatby](https://github.com/IAmBatby) and [BananaPuncher714](https://github.com/BananaPuncher714) - For answering my spawn control related questions, regarding [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/) and [LethalQuantities](https://thunderstore.io/c/lethal-company/p/BananaPuncher714/LethalQuantities/).
-- [TheDebbyCase](https://thunderstore.io/c/lethal-company/p/deB) - For the countless days spent helping me reproduce issues that other players were having.
+- [TheDebbyCase](https://thunderstore.io/c/lethal-company/p/deB) - For the countless days spent helping me reproduce issues that other players were having, as well as explaining how spawn curves work.
 - [Zaggy1024](https://github.com/Zaggy1024) - For pointing me towards setting up a debug build of the game, which is required for me to be able to run a performance profiler.
 - [IAmBatby](https://github.com/IAmBatby) and [mattymatty](https://github.com/mattymatty97) - For their help/implementation on getting rid of the audio spatializer warning log spam.